Bartmr/be-in-public/personal/health/mental-health/calm/Mantras.md

 - Opportunities of growth can only be seized in the present.

 - Everything is permanently changing, even if you don't notice.
+  - The world doesn't stop for you to plan or ruminate on something

+- Picture yourself detaching your worry or other toxic emotion from yourself, and only having left the present moment

+- Since the world moves so fast, sometimes is healthy to subtract things from you, specially those that you identify more with or think that are essential.
+It will leave room for adaptation.
+You can detach anything from your mind and live better days.